Xerosis cutis

 Author(s): Anzengruber F., Navarini A.

-Dry skin that can be caused by various underlying diseases.
+Dry skin, which can be triggered by various underlying diseases.

 • Retinoids

 Dry skin, with hyperkeratosis and scaling.
-Dermatoscopically the white scale signal can be seen.
-This should also be seen as an indication for re-fattening measures.
+Dermoscopically, the Whites Scale Sign can be seen.
+This should also be seen as an indication for re-lubricating measures.

 Clinic